SAP-samples/teched2023-AI266/exercises/ex1/README.md

 #  SAP AICORE and AI Launchpad Hands on lab

 # Use case
-In this Hands on lab we will be training a [house price](https://scikit-learn.org/stable/datasets/real_world.html#california-housing-dataset) dataset available in scikit-learn.
+In this Hands on lab we will be training a [house price](https://scikit-learn.org/stable/datasets/real_world.html#california-housing-dataset) dataset.
 Then use the generated house price model to create a deployment and do online inferencing

 # Introduction: